-There is an “unprecedented” level of demand for garden designers in the UK right now, according to the Society of Garden Designers.
-A recent survey of the UK’s landscaping market revealed a 166% increase in month-on-month enquiries.
+There is an unprecedented level of demand for garden designers in the UK right now, according to the Society of Garden Designers.
 The reasons for this are not hard to work out.
-Covid-19 and the associated restrictions have led to many people spending more time in their gardens.
-And it’s not just about spending time in your garden on your own or with other household members.
-Many of the enquiries that we’ve received since lockdown restrictions eased have been focused on how to make better use of your garden for entertaining friends and family.
+Covid-19 and the associated restrictions have led many people to spend more time in their gardens, with an associated interest in transforming their outdoor spaces.
+In our experience, garden-owners are not only interested in enhancing their gardens for their own use.
+Many of the enquiries that we’ve received since lockdown restrictions eased have been focused on how to make better use of a garden for entertaining outdoors.

 As you might expect, I’m a huge fan of using outdoor spaces in this way.
 In this blog post, I outline 3 key reasons why, along with offering some ideas that I hope inspire you to make some adjustments (big or small!) to your own outdoor space.